MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 We recommend installing the default chart of accounts, shipping methods, and payment terms, unless you plan to import that information from your previous accounting system.
 Using the default entries will streamline the setup process.
-You’ll be able to make modifications to the default entries.
+You'll be able to make modifications to the default entries.

-You’ll use the Create Company window to create additional companies.
-How you create additional companies will vary based on the type of database you’re using.
+You'll use the Create Company window to create additional companies.
+How you create additional companies will vary based on the type of database you're using.

 **To create an additional company in Microsoft Dynamics GP:**